statalasso/statalasso.github.io/docs/lasso2_help.md

     Please check our website https://statalasso.github.io/ for more information.

+<a name="stlog-1-installation"></a><b><u>Installation</u></b>

+    To get the latest stable version of <i>lassopack</i> from our website, check the installation instructions at https://statalasso.github.io/installation/.
+We update the stable website version more frequently than the SSC version.

 <a name="stlog-1-acknowledgements"></a><b><u>Acknowledgements</u></b>

     Thanks to Alexandre Belloni, who provided Matlab code for the square-root lasso estimator, Sergio Correia for